 Weddings are lovely, sweet, and sentimental affairs.
 However, hosting your nuptials also means you’re inviting guests, and with guests comes a bigger event.
-Even with an extensive amount of research and planning, mistakes will inevitably be made.
+Even with an extensive amount of research and planning, mistakes will inevitably be made – mistakes by your guests and mistakes by you and your spouse-to-be.
 If you hire an excellent wedding planner, you may not even be aware of what goes wrong on your special day, but chances are, with all of your nearest and dearest in one floral-filled room, something will go awry.
 After organizing your “I dos” for months – sometimes years – it can be incredibly frustrating, even downright maddening, when things don’t go as planned.
 The key is to stay focused on the good.

 Even if you’ve been taking dance lessons for months, your father may step on your foot, your partner may accidentally trip you, or perhaps the music will simply cut out at the best part.
 This – and all of the above – are where a sense of humor comes in quite handy.